geonnwwoo/Wiki-Search/README.md

 #### Prerequisites

+###### Node JS

-You need to have Node js installed on your machine, as well as the npm package manager.
+You need to have Node JS installed on your machine, as well as the npm package manager.
 To download both, go [here](https://nodejs.org/en/download) and download Node js.

 #### Installation